eson-dev/eson.dev/content/authors/admin/_index.md

 user_groups: []
 ---

-Eson See is a software developer with more than 10 years of professional experience.
-He is currently working at Ubisoft Montreal as a senior online programmer.
+I am a software developer with more than 10 years of professional experience.

+In 2007, I started my career developing business applications using ASP.NET.
+With a strong interest in video games, I completed a part-time specialist diploma in games development.
+In 2011, I brought my expertise in enterprise software and began my journey in the video game industry, building tools and services to support the ever growing needs of Games as a service (GaaS).

+I am currently based in Montreal and work at Ubisoft as a senior online programmer.